tifye/Strawbrary/CONSID_README.md

     $ npx primsa migrate deploy
     ```

-4. The application should be ready to use.
+4. The application should be ready to use on port `3002`.

 ## For issues
 The github repository should be public, there you can see the known issues I have created.
 You can contact be directly or create an issue if there's anything wrong.